PLUG OK license plate

 Other Conversion Projects

-CalCars Demonstration Conversions CalCars is continuing to evaluate new batteries of different types and give battery companies a platform to demonstrate their products.
-Automakers are watching these efforts, and these projects could result in our attracting a battery maker to provide batteries to the EAA-PHEV project members for a group price.
+CalCars Demonstration Conversions CalCars has helped get started and worked with many of the companies listed above.
+CalCars is continuing to evaluate new batteries of different types and give battery companies a platform to demonstrate their products.

 Hybrid Center at the University of California-Davis: under Prof. Andy Frank, this academic program has converted a number of internal combustion engine vehicles for demonstration purposes.
 Frank has formed Efficient Drivetrains, Inc. to put his intellectual property to work with carmakers and suppliers.